-Student Name: Faculty Name: email · • • • • • • • • • • • • • • • • • • • • 5: Daily & Exemplary N/O: Not Obser 1 ved 2 3 4 5 N/O A. Open-Mindedness - We define open-mindedness as the capacity - to the ideas and perspectives of others and to possess the capacity to be chal llenged l and ir forme d by th beliefs of others.
-The open-minded practitioner listens thoughtfully a nd resp onsive ely, inc reasing g the capacity to understand the points of views and feelings of others.
-1 ı ı ı I Demonstrates respect for other cultures Understands and appreciates individuals with special needs Listens and responds to others with respect Shows interest in new ideas B. Responsibility/Self-Efficacy - We define the responsibility as a - include reliability, trustworthiness, and accountability.
-We define sel • - at the teacher is capable, knowledgeable, intelligent, and resourceful and have 1 learning and development.
-When practitioners model responsibility, responsibility and apply responsibility to problem solving activities. response to the needs of all learners, diverse as they may be.
-Sell-el ncacy serves as a pi oactive e Responsible, attends to necessary work, makes no excuses except l under dire distress Works independently needing a minimum of help Demonstrates commitment to achieve professional or program of study goals Reaches beyond the minimum and does excellent work Turns in work on time Prioritizes tasks to achieve short and long term goals Meets attendance requirements Arrives at required time Demonstrates civility (Does not disrupt class or use cell phone, etc.) Remains until required departure time C. Reflection - We define reflection as the willingness and capacity purpose of improvement.
-When practitioners model reflection as a property of the control of the rocess, ıt pron notes li ite-Ion g learn ing, as well as the opportunity for growth through personal reflection.
-I I Poses thoughtful questions Distinguishes between relevant and irrelevant material Demonstrates effective critical thinking skills Values critical thinking and self-directed learning as habits of mind Realizes subject matter knowledge is not a fixed body of facts Realizes subject matter knowledge is not a fixed body of facts but is complex and evolving our to complete une continue 1 2 3 4 5 N/O
+RECOMMENDATIO FORM for the King University TEACHER Student Name: EDU CATIO ON PF ROGR AM Faculty Name: email : SCALE: 1: Rarely 2: Seldom (2days/week) 3: Regularly (Mo 5: Daily & Exemplary N/O: Not • 4: Dail y (Eve ry Day y) 1 2 3 4 5 N/O A. Open-Mindedness - We define open-mindedness as the capacity • - • to the ideas and perspectives of others and to possess the capacity to • ne beliefs of others.
+The open-minded practitioner listens thoughtfully a nd res ponsiv ely, ind creasin g the capacity to understand the points of views and feelings of others.
+Demonstrates respect for other cultures Understands and appreciates individuals with special needs Listens and responds to others with respect Shows interest in new ideas B. Responsibility/Self-Efficacy - We define the responsibility as a constant of the responsibility as a constant of the responsibility. compo site of charac teristic s that include reliability, trustworthiness, and accountability.
+We define sel f-effic acy as a proa ctive b elief th at the teacher is capable, knowledgeable, intelligent, and resourceful and ha learning and development.
+When practitioners model responsibility, responsibility and apply responsibility to problem solving activities.
+Self-ef ficacy serves as a pi roactiv e response to the needs of all learners, diverse as they may be.
+T 1 1 T Responsible, attends to necessary work, makes no excuses except under dire distress Works independently needing a minimum of help Demonstrates commitment to achieve professional or program of study goals Reaches beyond the minimum and does excellent work 1 Turns in work on time Prioritizes tasks to achieve short- and long-term goals Meets attendance requirements Arrives at required time Demonstrates civility (Does not disrupt class or use cell phone, etc.) Remains until required departure time C. Reflection - We define reflection as the willingness and capacity to refl ect on one's j practic e for th ie purpose of improvement.
+When practitioners model reflection as a pr ocess, it pror notes l ife-lon g learn ing, as well as the opportunity for growth through personal reflection.
+1 Poses thoughtful questions Distinguishes between relevant and irrelevant material Demonstrates effective critical thinking skills Values critical thinking and self-directed learning as habits of 1 mind Realizes subject matter knowledge is not a fixed body of facts but is complex and evolving 1 2 3 4 5 N/O